malikimran34/rsconnect-nodejs-backend/README.md

 ## Datastore

 Mongodb is used as a main datastore as an api database.
 Node service will connect to mongodb using mongodb://mongo:27017/rsconnect-nodejs-backend, where mongo:27017 is equal to service:port

+## Licence

+This api is created using MIT Licence